patrickbucher/sicp/diary.md

 glanced at a solution that uses row/col pairs for the positions.
 So I'll try this approach tomorrow.

+I quickly returned into the code to write some building blocks (are two positions in the same row, column, diagonal?); then I finished the exercise.
+However, calling `(queens 8)` blows the stack.
+But the solution to `(queens 3)` looks sensible.

 # 2022-10-18 (Tu)

 Having been sick the whole day, I only did exercise 2.41 in the evening.
 I